alexboia/WP-Trip-Summary/README.txt

 == Frequently Asked Questions ==

+= Does it support KML files? =
+The plug-in currently only supports GPX files as a way to upload GPS tracks.
+KML will be supported round about 0.3, maybe earlier.

 = How can I contribute? =
 Head over to the plug-in's GitHub page (https://github.com/alexboia/WP-Trip-Summary) and let's talk!